mathewseto1/msa-phase1-2020/README.md

 The build has the samething on the release pipeline but I have included a exandble and collapsble icon which I will probably add a quiz or a youtube link to scenes from the show.

 The reason I choose to create this web app is to get more people into the breaking bad television show.

+I have learn't to use Azure pipeline to deploy my website to a online page, so people can view the website.